-You can regularly monitor BuzzFeed (and other top publishers) for headlines that catch your eye, but thanks to a fellow blogger, we’ve now got the most popular three-word phrases BuzzFeed uses in their headlines.
+You can regularly monitor BuzzFeed — and other top publishers — for headlines that catch your eye.
+However, thanks to a fellow blogger, we’ve now got the most popular three-word phrases BuzzFeed uses in their headlines.

-You’ll notice that a number of them incorporate some of the headline techniques we’ve already mentioned (and that are yet to come).
+You’ll notice that a number of them incorporate some of the headline techniques we’ve already mentioned — as well as some that are yet to come.

 Try infusing a few of these words and phrases into your headlines and testing how they perform.

 There you have it: sometimes less truly is more.
-Just consider these sample headlines to see how much you can say in relatively few words…
+Just consider these sample SEO titles to see how much you can say in relatively few words…

 “3 Secrets to Getting More Referrals”